risk-first/website/menagerie/Process-Risk.md

 ### Process Accretion

 In each step, the actors involved have been acting in good faith:   they are working to mitigate risk in the organisation.
 The **Process Risk** that accretes along the way is an _unintended consequence_:  There is no guarantee that the process that arises will be humane and intuitive.
-Many organisational processes end up being baroque or Kafkaesque, forcing unintuitive contortions on their users.
-Dealing with complex processes is a [Communication Risk](Communication-Risk) because you have to translate your requirements into the language of the process.
+Many organisational processes end up being baroque or Kafkaesque, forcing unintuitive behaviour on their users.
+This is partly because process design is _hard_, and it's difficult to anticipate all the various ways a process will be used ahead-of-time.

-But [Parkinson's Law] takes this one step further:  the human actors shaping the organisation will abuse their positions of power in order to further their own careers (this is [Agency Risk](Agency-Risk), which we will come to in a future section):
+But [Parkinson's Law](https://en.wikipedia.org/wiki/Parkinson%27s_law) takes this one step further:  the human actors shaping the organisation will abuse their positions of power in order to further their own careers (this is [Agency Risk](Agency-Risk), which we will come to in a future section):

-tbd - parkinson's law
+> "Parkinson's law is the adage that "work expands so as to fill the time available for its completion".
+It is sometimes applied to the growth of bureaucracy in an organization...
+He explains this growth by two forces: (1) 'An official wants to multiply subordinates, not rivals' and (2) 'Officials make work for each other.'" - [Parkinson's Law, _Wikipedia_](https://en.wikipedia.org/wiki/Parkinson%27s_law)

 ## An Example - Release Process